selfish/funcTime/README.md

     // Do some async operations..

-    // Callback will be called normally, console will log execution time for doStuffWithFiles(). callback(err, result);
+    // Callback will be called normally.
+    callback(err, result);
 }

-// Console will show:
+// Console shows:
 // → [INFO] console - FilesProcess: 330ms (avg: 295ms across 6 calls)
 // Also: callback.$execTime is 330.